 Three main findings emerge from the current work.
 First, we replicated the effect whereby pressing a button in response to a cue induces below-baseline forgetting on an independent probe test, even when no overt suppression instructions were given.
 Indeed, we generalized this finding to a design in which we separated the Suppress and Press Spacebar conditions into distinct groups.
-This generalization shows that forgetting due to button pressing does not require the intermixing of Suppress and Press Spacebar items in the TNT phase, as was done by Tomlinson et al.4, arguing that task-set carryover and task-set errors are not necessary to produce the forgetting effect.
-This does not imply, however, that these factors did not also contribute to the spacebar-induced forgetting effect in the original experiment4, but merely indicates that they are not necessary causes.
+This generalization shows that forgetting due to button pressing does not require the intermixing of Suppress and Press Spacebar items in the TNT phase, as was done by Tomlinson et al. (2009), arguing that task-set carryover and task-set errors are not necessary to produce the forgetting effect.
+This does not imply, however, that these factors did not also contribute to the spacebar-induced forgetting effect in the original experiment (Tomlinson et al., 2009), but merely indicates that they are not necessary causes.

-Second, we found that we could fully abolish the below-baseline forgetting effect caused by pressing the spacebar by both using a between-subjects design and eliminating the trial-and-error procedure that was used in the TNT phase by Tomlinson et al.4.
+Second, we found that we could fully abolish the below-baseline forgetting effect caused by pressing the spacebar by both a between-subjects design and using eliminating the trial-and-error procedure that was used in the TNT phase by Tomlinson et al. (2009).
 In Tomlinson et al.'s procedure, participants were required to discover which task they needed to perform for each cue in the TNT phase.
-We instead followed the typical design of TNT studies^{5,19,32,37} by clearly indicating what task needed to be done by the color of the cue (i.e., green for Respond; red for Suppress or Press Spacebar).
+We instead followed the typical design of TNT studies (Anderson et al., 2004; Gagnepain et al., 2017; Mary et al., 2020; van Schie & Anderson, 2017) by clearly indicating what task needed to be done by the color of the cue (i.e., green for Respond; red for Suppress or Press Spacebar).
 When the task was clearly cued and Suppress and Press Spacebar trials were done in separate groups, no below-baseline forgetting remained for the Press Spacebar condition.
-In contrast, under precisely the same conditions, suppression led to forgetting on the final test.
-This pattern clearly shows that forgetting in Tomlinson et al.4 derived in part from the unusual trial-and-error learning procedure they used in their TNT phase, and not simply from pressing a key in response to the cue.
+In contrast, under precisely the conditions. suppression same led to forgetting on the final test.
+This pattern clearly shows that forgetting in Tomlinson et al. (2009) derived in part from the unusual trial-and-error learning procedure they used in their TNT phase, and not simply from pressing a key in response to the cue.

-Third, we found that the spacebar-induced forgetting effect on our IP test also is partially produced by the biased output order Tomlinson et al. used on their final test.
+Third, we found that the spacebarinduced forgetting effect on our IP test also is partially produced by the biased output order Tomlinson et al. used on their final test.
 To test this, we analyzed IP test data that were uncontaminated by the prior recall of items on the SP test (i.e., when the IP was given first) and that thus provide a purer test of cue-independent forgetting.
 In these analyses, we found that below-baseline forgetting always occurred (i.e., in both experiments) when people suppressed retrieval.
 In contrast, when the candidate sources of inhibition that we hypothesized (task-set errors, task-set carryover, and retrieval stopping do minimize errors) were fully controlled (Experiment 2), there was no trace of forgetting for the Press Spacebar group.
-This finding is significant because in the original study4, the SP test always appeared before the IP test, confounding test type with test position.
+This finding is significant because in the original study (Tomlinson et al., 2009), the SP test always appeared before the IP test, confounding test type with test position.
 Indeed, in our experiments, when the SP test was given before the IP test, replicating this confound, forgetting on the IP test indeed occurred for the Press Spacebar group, suggesting that the preceding SP test may have been important in causing Tomlinson et al.'s reported effects.